-HOMANS: Former President Petro Poroshenko in the Dock (Sort of)
+HOMANS: Former President Petro Poroshenko in the dock (sort of)

 - Upon his arrival, the officer at passport control took Poroshenko’s passport, allegedly to make sure that the passport Poroshenko presented was really his.
 Poroshenko’s passport was later returned to him.

-- At the airport, a lawyer approached Poroshenko, introducing himself as a public defender sent by the Government of Ukraine to represent Poroshenko in the Treason case.
-Since he has retained is own counsel, Poroshenko declined the public defender’s offer of representation.
+- At the airport, a lawyer approached Poroshenko, introducing himself as a public defender sent by the government of Ukraine to represent Poroshenko in the treason case.
+Since he has retained his own counsel, Poroshenko declined the public defender’s offer of representation.

 - Rather than being taken out of the airport and directly into custody, prior to his court appearance in Central Kyiv, Poroshenko was allowed to give a speech to approximately 15,000 supporters who came to the airport to welcome him.